MonsterCritic

 AI-generated summary • May contain inaccuracies • See full review for precise details

-Like a Dragon: Pirate Yakuza in Hawaii is a successful and creative entry in the series, showcasing the developers' ability to innovate while maintaining engaging storytelling and gameplay.
+Like a Dragon: Pirate Yakuza in Hawaii is a standout entry in the series, combining engaging storytelling, refined gameplay, and a rich world, making it a must-play for fans.

 Read full review